 How do Tickmill and FXOpen differ in terms of minimum deposit?
 What about average spreads and funding options?

 Tickmill requires a minimum deposit of $100, while FXOpen requires a minimum deposit of $100.
 It's also important to ensure your broker accepts the funding options and deposit methods that work best for you.
 In our research, we've found that Tickmill supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit), PayPal (Deposit/Withdraw) and Skrill (Deposit/Withdraw) for popular funding options, where FXOpen supports Bank Wire (Deposit/Withdraw), Visa/Mastercard (Credit/Debit) and Skrill (Deposit/Withdraw).

-Which brokers offers more tradeable asset classes, Tickmill or FXOpen?
+Which broker offers more tradeable asset classes, Tickmill or FXOpen?

 Can I trade cryptocurrency with Tickmill or FXOpen?

 Who offers more research tools, Tickmill or FXOpen?

 Market research plays a huge role in any forex trader’s ability to conduct analysis within the global forex market.
 We test each broker’s research offering to help you decide which broker is right for your technical or fundamental analysis needs.
 Tickmill delivers the following research tools: Autochartist, Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading.
 In comparison FXOpen has the tools listed here: Daily Market Commentary, Stock Charts, Forex News (Top-Tier Sources) and Social Trading / Copy Trading..
 Neither have Trading Central (Recognia)